Dates to Remember:

 ● Note if anyone else will be picking up your quilt at end of show

-Entries received after the June 30 deadline (for Challenge quilts) or the August 1 deadline (for all other quilts) will not be accepted.
+Entries received after the June 30 deadline (for Challenge quilts) or after the August 1 deadline (for all other quilts) will not be accepted.

 Please supply photos of your quilts: